-Lenders use credit history to make decisions on which applicants are likely to repay their loans a agreed and on-time.
-Your credit history is distilled into a credit score using a formula that considers things like number and types of accounts, late payment history, debt-to-credit ratio and the age of your accounts.
+Lenders use credit history to make decisions on which applicants are likely to repay their loans as agreed and on-time.
+Your credit history is distilled into a credit score using a formula that considers things like number and types of accounts, late payment history, debt-to-credit ratio, and the age of your accounts.
 The way you handled credit in the past is often a good indication of how you will manage credit in the future.
 Therefore, your credit score is a snapshot of your level of credit risk.
-When your credit information changes so does your credit score.
-Pay your bills on-time, pay down any outstanding debt and avoid taking on new debt or applying for too many new credit cards.
+When your credit information changes, so does your credit score.
+Pay your bills on time, pay down any outstanding debt, and avoid taking on new debt or applying for too many new credit cards.

 Your credit score affects everything from your insurance rates to your mobile phone bill to your home loan interest rate.
 Keeping a good score means maintaining a strong and accurate credit history.
 You can view your credit report, which is a listing of your credit history, for free once per year from each of the three credit bureaus.
 You should do this to make sure your information is accurate, including free of mistakes and with no fraudulent activity.
 Head to the Annual Credit Report website to request your free credit reports.
 Note that your report is not your score, and scores are not included in the free reports.